SAFE EXIT

 What to do when you think IPV is happening

-Universal education helps provide resources and support for everyone, including those who don’t disclose.
+Universal education helps provide resources and support for everyone, including those who don’t disclose, and can help reduce harm for families.

 Partner with advocates to support families